millerthegorilla/artisan_scripts/README.md

 * an app password for that account (you need to set up 2 step verification... https://support.google.com/accounts/answer/185833?hl=en")
 * google recaptcha public key   https://developers.google.com/recaptcha/intro
 * google recaptcha private key
+* the path to the directory where you have cloned django_artisan

 These scripts are provided as is, with no support, and the author accepts nil responsibility for any damage or otherwise that using these scripts may cause.
 They are alpha, permanently, so proceed with care.